Thursday 6 June 2024

 Costume Design by Danilo Donati

 The design sense of Salo, Pier Paolo Pasolini's infamously bleak and grotesque final film, is in stark contrast to his previous works, with perhaps the clearest difference seen in the costumes.
-Donati's costumes for Pasolini's 'Trilogy of Life' utilized bright colours, while his costumes for Salo come in grey, black, white and brown as colour schemes; the colour of fascist uniforms, no less.
+Donati's costumes for Pasolini's 'Trilogy of Life' utilized bright colours, while the costumes for Salo are in various muted hues of grey, black, white and brown; the colours of fascist uniforms, no less.

-Most of the costumes in Salo are dull coloured 1930s fashions, with presumably the bulk of it taken from stock or thrifted; however, I think the dresses worn by the fascist libertines as they crossdress, as well as some of the outfits worn by the women 'storytellers' such as the grey suit worn by Caterina Boratto and the shiny brown suit worn by Elsa De Giorgi, as well as the hats and suits worn by the unlucky 'daughters' of the libertines, were bespoke made by Donati's team for the film.
+However, I am certain the dresses worn by the fascist libertines as they crossdress, the women 'storytellers' such as the grey suit worn by Caterina Boratto and the shiny brown suit worn by Elsa De Giorgi, as well as the hats and suits worn by the unlucky 'daughters' of the libertines, were bespoke made at Farani for the film.

 Two wedding dresses were also made, a silvery patterned dress for Renata Moar and a more flat-coloured dress for Sergio Fascetti; notice that even these dresses feel steely and metallic in their fabric texture, fitting in with the costume design's palette being inspired by fascist imagery.